dataforseo/JavaClient/docs/DataforseoLabsApi.md

 ‌ This endpoint will provide you with the keywords for which specified pages rank within the same SERP.
-You will get search volume, competition, cost-per-click and impressions data on each intersecting keyword.
+You will get search volume, competition, cost-per-click data on each intersecting keyword.
 Along with that, you will get data on SERP elements that specified pages rank for in search results, as well as the estimated traffic volume and cost of ad traffic.
 Page Intersection endpoint supports organic, paid, local pack and featured snippet results. for more info please visit &#39;https://docs.dataforseo.com/v3/dataforseo_labs/google/page_intersection/live/?bash&#39;

 ### Example
 ```java